pipobscure/pipobscure/_posts/2015-05-02-princemetalthunder-skrill-cosby.markdown

 ---
 layout: post
-title: "> fuck this is like reading a jokes and not actual quotes"
+title: "fuck this is like reading a jokes and not actual quotes"
 date: 2015-05-02 16:46:46 Z
 tags: []
 ---